 Last Updated on by

 Hiking the Inca Trail to Machu Picchu is among the most incredible travel experiences I’ve had to date.
 Never have I felt so happy and at peace with the world after spending four days hiking through the Andes Mountains.
-While hiking the classic Inca Trail does require some preparation in advance, a trek to Machu Picchu is an experience you’ll never forget.
+While the Inca Trail hike does require planning and booking in advance, it’s an experience you’ll never forget.

-Preparing to hike the classic Inca Trail to Machu Picchu
+Preparing to Hike the Inca Trail to Machu Picchu

 Avoiding Altitude Sickness